sdsc-ordes/open-pulse-quickstart/src/neo4j-quickstart/README.md

 1. Create virtual environment: `uv venv`
 2. Activate it: `source .venv/bin/activate`
 3. Get all predefined dependencies from the `uv.lock` file by running the command: `uv sync`

+## Build docker

+Locally: `docker build -f tools/images/Dockerfile -t test .`

+Else there is an integrated github CI in the github workflows of this repository.